-- 8.1 The Director of Governance (or Principal and Chief Executive, if it is the Director of Governance being investigated) will ensure that investigations are, at all stages, conducted as expeditiously as possible, taking into account the confidentiality considerations already identified above. - 8.2 In any event, the Director of Governance (or Principal and Chief Executive, if it is the Director of Governance being investigated) will send immediately a written acknowledgement to the home of the 'whistleblower'. - 8.3 It is not possible to stipulate specific timescales due to the nature of investigations of this type but the Director of Governance (or
+- 8.1 The Clerk to the Corporation (or Principal and Chief Executive, if it is the Clerk to the Corporation being investigated) will ensure that investigations are, at all stages, conducted as expeditiously as possible, taking into account the confidentiality considerations already identified above. - 8.2 In any event, the Clerk to the Corporation (or Principal and Chief Executive, if it is the Clerk to the Corporation being investigated) will send immediately a written acknowledgement to the home of the 'whistleblower'. - 8.3 It is not possible to stipulate specific timescales due to the nature of investigations of this type but the Clerk to the Corporation (or Principal and Chief Executive, if it is the Clerk to the Corporation being investigated) will keep the 'whistleblower' generally informed on the progress of the investigation.

-- Principal and Chief Executive, if it is the Director of Governance being investigated) will keep the 'whistleblower' generally informed on the progress of the investigation. - 8.4 When the outcome of an investigation is reached, the 'whistleblower' will be notified of that outcome and any recommendations again, at their home address. - 8.5 Any recommendations for further action made by the College will be addressed to the Principal and Chief Executive or Chair of the Corporation Board as appropriate in the circumstances.
+- 8.4 When the outcome of an investigation is reached, the 'whistleblower' will be notified of that outcome and any recommendations again, at their home address. - 8.5 Any recommendations for further action made by the College will be addressed to the Principal and Chief Executive or Chair of the Corporation Board as appropriate in the circumstances.
 The recipient will take all steps within their power to ensure the recommendations are implemented unless there are good reasons for not doing so. - 8.6 Depending on the nature of the concern or allegation and whether or not it has been substantiated, the matter will be reported to the Corporation and/or the Chief Executive of the Education and Skills Funding Agency (ESFA). - 8.7 In accordance with the Post 16 Audit Code of Practice, where any significant instance of fraud, irregularity or major weakness or breakdown in the accounting or other control framework is suspected or discovered, the Chair of the Audit Committee, the relevant funding body and both external and internal auditors (if applicable) will be informed as soon as practically possible.